Semiu/Taskia/README.md

 Taskia: putting your task in your hand, is a task management application.

 This is the backend component of the application where the routes APIs and database models and schemas are specified.
 It is developed using Node, Express.js and MongoDB.
-The front-end is in another

-The backend is deployed at: https://taskia.herokuapp.com

 ## Available Scripts